MethodsAndPractices/vsteam/docs/Get-VSTeamBuildDefinition.md

 To specify multiple IDs, use commas to separate the IDs.

-To find the ID of a build defintion, type Get-VSTeamBuildDefinition.
+To find the ID of a build definition, type Get-VSTeamBuildDefinition.

 ```yaml
 Type: Int32[]